Skn21so1/Scan-dominio-ip/README.md

 # Scan-dominio-ip
 Scan-dominio-ip

-a simple domain and ip scanning script with wirewall and subdomain detection
+a simple domain and ip scanning script with firewall and subdomain detection

 requirement to use this simple script